krunching/conky-weather-lua/README.md

 Adjust the following settings in `settings.lua`:

+- these settings can be changed with the WeatherSettingsUpdater app
 - `API_KEY`: Your OpenWeatherMap API key
 - `CITY_ID`: [Find it here](https://openweathermap.org/.)
 - `UNITS`: Temperature unit for the weather data
 - `LANG`: Language for weather descriptions and labels -
+- these settings can be changed with the ConkyColorUpdater app
+- `border_COLOR`
+- `bg_COLOR`
+-
 - The corners of the background can be adjusted in background.lua